Lane Thomas Preview, Player Props: Nationals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.12 team ERA that ranks 14th across all MLB pitching staffs.
+- The Yankees have a 4.10 team ERA that ranks 14th across all league pitching staffs.

-- Yankees pitchers combine to allow 156 total home runs at a clip of 1.3 per game (to rank 19th in baseball).
+- The Yankees rank 21st in baseball in home runs surrendered (158 total, 1.3 per game).

-- Rodon gets the start for the Yankees, his seventh of the season.
-He is 1-4 with a 7.33 ERA and 25 strikeouts in 27 2/3 innings pitched.
+- Severino (2-8) takes the mound for the Yankees in his 15th start of the season.
+He's put together a 7.98 ERA in 67 2/3 innings pitched, with 61 strikeouts.

-- The left-hander last pitched on Sunday, Aug.
-6 against the Houston Astros, when he tossed 2 2/3 innings, allowing five earned runs while giving up three hits.
+- The right-hander's most recent time out was on Tuesday, Aug.
+15 against the Atlanta Braves, when he threw four innings, surrendering three earned runs while giving up five hits.

-- In six games this season, the 30-year-old has amassed an ERA of 7.33, with 8.3 strikeouts per nine innings.
-Opponents are hitting .225 against him.
+- The 29-year-old has put up an ERA of 7.98, with 8.1 strikeouts per nine innings, in 15 games this season.
+Opponents are batting .329 against him.

 © 2023 Data Skrive.
 All rights reserved.